Treatments for COVID-19

 If you have COVID-19 symptoms or a positive test and you are at high risk of getting very sick from COVID-19, seek treatment right away, even if your symptoms are mild.
 Treatment must be started within the first few days to be effective.

 There are several options for accessing treatment:

-- Monoclonal antibodies are now available in Carroll County, including in your home.
+Monoclonal antibodies are now available in Carroll County, possibly in your home.
 Visit American Infusion Services for more information or to see if you qualify.